-2.3.
-Windows
+2.5 Windows

 HydroScats have acrylic windows that are easily scratched.
 Minor scratches will not seriously compromise the measurements, but the windows must be treated carefully to avoid abrasion.
-Do not use acetone, concentrated alcohol or abrasive cleaners.
+Do not use acetone or abrasive cleaners.
 Do not over-clean the windows.
 Unless the windows become visibly dirty during use, it is usually sufficient to rinse them with clean fresh water each time the instrument is removed from the water.
 If necessary, clean them with a mild liquid soap or lens-cleaning solution.
+Occasional cleaning with alcohol is also safe, but usually not necessary.

-2.4.
-Pressure Transducer
+2.6 Pressure Transducer